-Scott serves as a jury member and sits on the board of directors for the annual Gohar & Ovanes Andriassian Classical Guitar Competition at California State University Los Angeles, and was a Teaching Artist in Los Angeles, teaching blues music to inner city high school students in the Los Angeles Unified School District system.
+Scott served as a jury member and sat on the board of directors for the annual Gohar & Ovanes Andriassian Classical Guitar Competition and Festival at California State University Los Angeles, and was a Teaching Artist in Los Angeles, teaching blues music to inner city high school students in the Los Angeles Unified School District system.

-SD is active with the music ministry at Our Lady of Grace Catholic Church in Encino, California, both as guitarist, composer, arranger and cantor, as well as an active performer in the California prison system with the Los Angeles Archdiocese Office of Administrative Justice.
+SD occasionally performs with the music ministry at Our Lady of Grace Catholic Church in Encino, California, as guitarist, composer, arranger, cajonero and cantor.
+He also performs for the prisoners in the California prison system, through the Los Angeles Archdiocese Office of Administrative Justice.